makingbloke/EntityFrameworkCore.Extensions/ReadMe.md

 **`DbContextOptionsBuilder UseUniqueConstraintInterceptor(this DbContextOptionsBuilder optionsBuilder)`**

-This method must be called from within the `OnConfiguring` override method in the database context.
+This method must be called from within the `OnConfiguring` override method in the database context (or similar).
 It attaches an interceptor to the context that captures unique constraint failures and throws a `UniqueConstraintException`.
-The exception contains a `UniqueConstraintDetails` property called Details which holds the schema, table name and field name that have caused the issue.
+The exception contains a `UniqueConstraintDetails` property called Details which holds the schema, table, and field names that have caused the issue.
 The original exception is returned in the InnerException property.

 **`UniqueConstraintDetails GetUniqueConstraintDetails(this DatabaseFacade databaseFacade, Exception e)`** **`UniqueConstraintDetails GetUniqueConstraintDetailsAsync(this DatabaseFacade databaseFacade, Exception e)`**

 These methods extend the `DatabaseFacade` object.
-They are passed an exception and if it is a unique constraint failure then they return a `UniqueConstraintDetails` object which contains the schema, table and field names.
+They are passed an exception and if it is a unique constraint failure then they return a `UniqueConstraintDetails` object which contains the schema, table, and field names.
 If the exception is not the result of a unique constraint failing, then `null` is returned.
 These methods should be used in a catch block after executing some SQL (see `Test_GetUniqueConstraintDetails_EfCore` in GetUniqueConstraintDetailsTests.cs for an example).